aantropov/sailor/README.md

 ## <a name="AssetManagement"></a> Asset Management

 `Sailor`'s asset management system draws inspiration from `Unity`'s approach.
 For each asset, the game engine generates a `.asset` metafile in the same directory.
-This file stores detailed information about the asset, including how it should be imported, its unique identifier (UID), import time, and other relevant parameters.
+This file stores detailed information about the asset, including how it should be imported, its unique identifier (FileId), import time, and other relevant parameters.

 The engine manages file timestamps in metafiles and uses these to detect outdated assets.
-The game engine API operates with UIDs, which are generated during asset import and stored in the '.asset' files.
+The game engine API operates with FileIds, which are generated during asset import and stored in the '.asset' files.

 ### <a name="AssetInfo"></a> AssetInfo and AssetFile

-The `AssetInfo` class serves as a base for storing metadata such as the UID, timestamps, and the asset filename.
+The `AssetInfo` class serves as a base for storing metadata such as the FileId, timestamps, and the asset filename.
 Instances of `AssetInfo` are serialized/deserialized into a human-readable `Yaml` format.

 Each type of asset (e.g., model, texture, render config, material, shader) has its own derived meta class that extends the base POD class with extra properties.
 Examples include `ModelAssetInfo`, `TextureAssetInfo`, `MaterialAssetInfo`, and more.